Class InstallationScriptProvider

 public BufferedReader openScript(String authority, int resource) throws IOException

 Returns a reader for the SQL script at the given index.
-Contents may be read from files in a local directory, or from resources in a JAR file, or from entries in a ZIP file, or any other means at implementer choice.
-The BufferedReader instances shall be closed by the caller.
+The script may be read, for example, from a local file or from a resource in a JAR file.
+The returned BufferedReader instance shall be closed by the caller.

 Default implementation